+Symbol Meaning

+Direct current

+\sim Alternating current

-Symbol Meaning === Direct current ~ Alternating current $\sim$ Direct current and alternating current = Ground connection A grounded terminal which, as far as the operator is concerned, is grounded via a grounding system.
-Potential equalization connection (PE: protective earth) Ground terminals that must be connected to ground prior to establishin connections.
-The ground terminals are located on the interior and exterior of the device: Interior ground terminal: potential equalization is connected to the supply network.
-Exterior ground terminal: device is connected to the plant grounding system.
+\sim Direct current and alternating current

+Ground connection A grounded terminal which, as far as the operator is concerned, is grounded via a grounding system.

+Potential equalization connection (PE: protective earth) Ground terminals that must be connected to ground prior to establishing any other connections.

+The ground terminals are located on the interior and exterior of the device:Interior ground terminal: potential equalization is connected to the supply network.Exterior ground terminal: device is connected to the plant grounding system.